 AIMSUN modelling software has wide functionality and can simultaneously model at a strategic and microscopic level.
 This is advantageous because traffic demand from the TRACKS model can be imported directly into AIMSUN in the form of trip matrices.
-Error!
-Reference source not found. shows the difference in network coverage between the TRACKS strategic model and APRB AIMSUN micro-simulation model.
+Figure 4-1 shows the difference in network coverage between the TRACKS strategic model and APRB AIMSUN micro-simulation model.